Alalilacias/it-academy/Backend Java Specialization/S5/T1/n2/README.md

 > **Important**\
 > You should include swagger so that any developer can get a quick idea of ​​the resources available in the API.
+>
+> > Swagger has been implemented on this project and it can be accessed through the following link: http://localhost:9002/swagger-ui/index.html